brainpick/brainpick.github.io/README.md

 # BrainPick

-BrainPick connects you with people who can help you realize your goals
+BrainPick connects you with people who can help you acheive your goals